-Learn to cook like a local on this highly rated cooking course, the only one on Lonely Planet, and with rave reviews on TripAdvisor.
-A must do by all counts in Kathmandu if you have three hours to spare.
+Its BACK!
+Learn to cook like a local on this highly-rated cooking course in Kathmandu, Nepal.
+With rave reviews on TripAdvisor, it is a must do if you have three hours to spare in Kathmandu.
+Book your spot today!

 6 persons per class

-Chefs Sakuntala and Asmita take you to the shops to buy ingredients, and teach you how to cook specialities like momo, dal bhaat, or alu paratha, amongst some other options.
-The course lasts about three hours and you can join any of the two classes per day, each that take six participants maximum, so the experience is very personal.
+Our Chefs take you to the shops to buy ingredients, and teach you how to cook specialities like momo and dal bhaat.
+The course lasts about three hours and you can join any of the classes each day, each that takes six participants maximum, so the experience is very personal.

-This course also has no price, and follows a pay what you think it is worth principle, what we think is a Karmic in nature.
+This course has no price and follows a pay what you think it is worth principle, which we think is Karmic in nature.

-We start with a briefing and a cup of tea, and then continue on to the course.
-It is very hands on and you have to participate in the process.
+We start with a briefing and then continue on to the course.
+It is very hands-on and you have to participate in the process.

 At the end, the recipes are sent to you via email.